 Every duplicate page crawled is a waste of Google’s crawl budget so.
 You don’t have to delete duplicate pages, but you can "hide" them from Google.
-Use canonical tags, NoIndex tags or Google’s URL parameter tool to point crawlers away from duplicate pages.
+Use canonical tags, NoIndex tags to point crawlers away from duplicate pages.

 Prevent indexation of pages that do not have any SEO value.

 Terms and conditions, privacy policies, expired promotions, tag and category pages are some of the things that you need to consider.
 These pages likely won’t help you achieve your business goals so there’s not much point in have Google waste time crawling them.

 You should also define certain parameters so that Google doesn’t end up crawling the same pages.

 Loading time has a great impact on a page’s SEO.
 You, therefore, need to check your site’s load time and speed and find the issues slowing it down.